djalbat/Easy-RichTextarea/README.md

 ## Styles

 There is a small amount of default styling.
-The richtextarea element has a class name, however, allowing you to override this with CSS.
+The rich textarea element has a class name, however, allowing you to override this with CSS.
 Or a better way is to use [Easy with Style](https://github.com/djalbat/easy-with-style).
 For example:

 ```
 import withStyle from "easy-with-style";